arvindraj-lab/ml-planning/.github/ISSUE_TEMPLATE/WML deprecate software specification on CPD.md

 ---
 name: WML deprecate/unsupport software specification on CPD
 about: This template should be used to track the work for a deprecating/unsupport WML sw-specification
 title: ''
-labels: wml
+labels: ''
 assignees: ''

 ---